A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 Now that you know some of the best ways to stage your home office, keep the following rules of what not to do in mind as you set the space:

-• Unless you live in a rare place where the air quality and temperature are comfortable and consistent all year, don’t locate your office anywhere there isn’t an option for climate control throughout the year.
-For example, if you’re staging a home office in a room above the garage, ensure you add a source for auxiliary heat or a window air conditioner.
+- Unless you live in a rare place where the air quality and temperature are comfortable and consistent year-round, don’t locate your office anywhere that doesn’t offer climate control year-round.
+For example, if you’re staging a home office in a room above the garage, ensure you add an auxiliary heat source or a window air conditioner.

-• While many buyers are looking for a home office, most people would value additional storage space over an extra room to work.
+- While many buyers are looking for a home office, most people would value additional storage space over an extra room to work.
+A well-staged closet can actually be a stronger selling point than a makeshift desk – see our home staging tips for closets for ideas.
 For that reason, don’t turn a closet into an office.

-• While it might be tempting to make something like a table or desk out of cheap materials like cardboard storage units topped with a piece of particle board, don’t give in to the temptation to skimp on furniture appearance to save money.
-The finished product will look shabby and actually end up devaluing your home.
+- While it might be tempting to make something like a table or desk out of cheap materials like cardboard storage units topped with a piece of particle board, don’t give in to the temptation to skimp on furniture appearance to save money.
+The finished product will look shabby and will actually devalue your home.

-• Don’t make the office gender specific.
-Stay neutral so that it will appeal to both male and female homebuyers.
+- Don’t make the office gender specific.
+Stay neutral so it appeals to both male and female homebuyers.